 - And Strange Tales

-- Not to mention Amazing (Adult) Fantasy, Tales to Astonish, Journey Into Mystery, and Tales of Suspense.
+- Not to mention Amazing (Adult) Fantasy, Tales to Astonish, Journey into Mystery, and Tales of Suspense.
 Many were eventually fully taken over by superheroes who debuted in them.

 - Flight and Flight Explorer